Types of managers according to the level of management in the organization: Top-level (Top managers), Medium managers

 However, after all the above, it should be borne in mind that the difference between a manager and a leader does not just exist.
-The difference is important for the development of any organization because in most cases the leader and the leader in a company are two different people.
+The difference is important for the development of any organization because in most cases the leader and the manager in a company are two different people.

-Therefore, to distinguish the leader and the manager from each other, we will consider them both together and separately.
+Therefore, in order to distinguish the leader and the manager from each other, we will consider them both together and separately.
 In this way, we will be able to draw objective conclusions.

 Types of managers according to the level of management in the organization:

 Top-level - Top managers

 Top-level - Top managers.
 They define the goals of the organization, develop the strategy and management policy, have representative duties.
 These include President, Vice President, Deputy CEO and CEO.
 To be a successful top manager you need the following qualities:

 Many successful top managers are hellishly curious people.
 This country of theirs often remains hidden from the media during meetings with investors.
 But there is a reason for this - CEOs must radiate trust and a measured sense of power.
 Stability must be written on their faces.
 But if you take them out of this everyday scenario, you will see a completely different side of them.
 They can tell you stories of mistakes and failures.

 They can also ask general questions - those that concern the big picture.
-For example, they wonder why things work a certain way and whether it can be improved.
+For example, they wonder why things work a certain way and whether they can be improved.
 They want to hear people's stories and what they do.